Low-Carb Baked Halibut with Sour Cream, Parmesan, and Dill Topping

 - Slice enough green onions to make 3 T sliced green onions, then set aside 1 T for the topping and very finely chop the rest.

 - Mix together the sour cream, garlic powder, dill weed, finely grated Parmesan cheese, and finely chopped green onion.
-Dill weed is dried dill leaves, but if you had fresh dill I would definitely use that and just increase the amount a little.
+Dill weed (affiliate link) is dried dill leaves, but if you had fresh dill I would definitely use that and just increase the amount a little.

 - When the fish has come to room temperature, season each piece with a little salt and fresh ground black pepper, then use a rubber scraper to spread a thin coating of the sour cream mixture over the top of each piece of fish.
 You want the topping to be an even thickness all the way across each piece.